-Skip to main content Skip to navigation
+Skip to main content

 Pediatric Pulmonary Valve Treatment

 The heart's valves work to control blood flow in and out of the heart.
 Pulmonary valve disease occurs when the pulmonary valves are not working properly, and blood cannot flow efficiently from the heart to the lungs.
 Your child may have a congenital heart defect affecting the pulmonary valve.
-At Children’s National Heart Institute, we use the Melody® Transcatheter Pulmonary Valve Therapy, an advanced technology that helps children avoid surgery.
+At Children’s National Heart Center, we use the Melody® Transcatheter Pulmonary Valve Therapy, an advanced technology that helps children avoid surgery.

 Transcatheter Pulmonary Valve Treatment